Naykoh/PrestaCop/README.md

   FileReader : Read hdfs file, convert into DataFrame.

   ApacheFlume : Use the Kafka source to stream data in Kafka topics to Hadoop.

+  Visualisation : notebook in json produced by apache zeppelin where we visualized drone data.

+  Processing : python notebook where we processed the initial csv to keep relevant data to simulate a drone.